resque/resque-scheduler/README.md

 ```

 Dynamic schedules allow for greater flexibility than static schedules as they can be set,
 unset or changed without having to restart `resque-scheduler`.
-However they have a drawback:

-**Very important -** dynamic schedules are lost when `resque-scheduler` is stopped.
-If you
- need your schedules to survive a restart of `resque-scheduler` you will have to use static
- schedules instead (see above) or programmatically set your dynamic schedules again when restarting
- `resque-scheduler`.
+You can specify, if the schedule
+must survive a resque-scheduler restart or not.
+This is done by setting the `persist` configuration
+for the schedule: it is a boolean value, if set the schedule will persist a restart.

 The job to be scheduled must be a valid Resque job class.